Sacha924/SE_Learning/Design_Patterns/Creational_Patterns/Singleton/README.md

 If your code has access to the Singleton class, then it’s able to call the Singleton’s static method.
 So whenever that method is called, the same object is always returned.

 <img src="1.JPG"/>

+## Applicability

+- **Use the Singleton pattern when a class in your program should have just a single instance available to all clients; for example, a single database object shared by different parts of the program.**

+- **Use the Singleton pattern when you need stricter control over global variables.**